hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

-This blog post explores the convergence of K8s and AI through K8sGPT.
+This blog post explores the convergence of K8s and AI through K8sGPT, a tool for scanning the K8s clusters, diagnosing and triaging issues using AI.
 It describes the detailed process to integrate K8sGPT with local LLM model to empower K8s in HPE GreenLake for Private Cloud Enterperise.

-This blog post describes the process to deploy K8sGPT using [Local AI](https://github.com/mudler/LocalAI) as its backend to empower K8s clusters with AI capabilities in HPE GreenLake for Private Cloud Enterprise.

 ### Prerequisites